For a complete filmography go to the IMDB

 Born: Nov 3, 1938, Neuilly-sur-Seine, Paris

 France's sole horror auteur, Rollin prefers the label 'fantastique' to describe his erotic, rhyming, manifestly personal work.
 Typified by wistful lesbian vampires and a narcotic narrative drive, his films use gothic paraphernalia to ponder the paired mysteries of death and desire.
 They are also thoroughly Gallic, blending the melancholy romance of the poetic realists with the generic play of the nouvelle vague.
 Meagre budgets accentuate a surreal sensibility, with fetishtically attired players sighted amid derelict locations.
+His freeform monochrome debut LE VIOL DU VAMPIRE attracted fluke attention by opening in Paris at the height of les evenements.
+Originally intended as a short, it boasts a second half that oneirically resurrects a cast killed at the end of the first.

 - David Prothero from BFI Companion to Horror edt.
 Kim Newman, 1996.